Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 3. Reduce dimensionality with PCA.
 4. Use Elbow Method to identify optimum n_clusters (Optional if desired cluster size is known).
 5. Implement K-Means using scaled data and calculate Silhouette Score.
-6. Plot data and compare with labeled dataset.
+6. Plot using PCA and compare against ground truth.

 # Resources